Photographer: Dr. Matthew McClure Source: Professor, Lamar State College- Orange, TX

 U.S. Habitat: Since they are intolerant of low humidity the sup-tropical southeastern United State are very suitable.
 Commonly found in St. Augustine grass, they can also be found under rocks, boards, flower pots, greenhouses and even in the hearts of plants such as lettuce or cabbage.
 With the black leatherleaf slug having such a voracious and scavenging appetite, they could establish in urban, suburban and rural areas.

 Texas: Found repeatedly on Lamar State College’s campus in Orange, TX.
-Over 2017-2021 the known distribution has expanded in Texas, thanks to diligent citizens reporting and mailing in specimens to the Texas Invasive Species Institute.
+Since 2017, the known distribution has expanded in Texas and the United States, thanks to diligent citizens reporting to the Texas Invasive Species Institute.

-It has been found in: Anderson, Aransas, Atascosa, Bastrop, Bexar, Brazoria, Brazos, Calhoun, Cameron, Chambers, Comal, Dallas, DeWitt, El Paso, Ellis, Fayette, Fort Bend, Galveston, Gonzales, Guadalupe, Harris, Hays, Henderson, Hidalgo, Jackson, Jefferson, Kerr, Kleberg, Lavaca, Liberty, Matagorda, McLennan, Medina, Montgomery, Nueces, Orange, Parker, San Jacinto, San Patricio, Smith, Tarrant, Travis, Trinity, Uvalde, Victoria, Walker, Waller, Washington, Webb, Wharton, Williamson and Wilson Counties.
+It has been found in: Anderson, Angelina, Aransas, Atascosa, Austin, Bastrop, Bee, Bell, Bexar, Brazoria, Brazos, Burnet, Caldwell, Calhoun, Cameron, Chambers, Comal, Colorado, Dallas, DeWitt, El Paso, Ellis, Fayette, Fort Bend, Galveston, Gonzales, Guadalupe, Hardin, Harris, Hays, Henderson, Hidalgo, Jackson, Jefferson, Kerr, Kleberg, Lavaca, Liberty, Matagorda, McLennan, Medina, Montgomery, Nueces, Orange, Parker, San Jacinto, San Patricio, Smith, Tarrant, Travis, Trinity, Uvalde, Victoria, Walker, Waller, Washington, Webb, Wharton, Williamson and Wilson Counties.